 I love telling the story of how I met Rafia.

-A mutual friend had connected us via e-mail when Rafia had recently completed her Master’s and was moving to DC.
-While we never had a chance to meet or connect then, like anybody, I stalked Rafia online and could not help but be intrigued.
+A mutual friend had connected us via e-mail when Rafia was moving to DC.
+While we never had a chance to meet in person, I found Rafia online and could not help but be intrigued.
 A Pakistani-American urban planner interested in the intersection of international development and urban planning???
-This girl was a unicorn and I was a little disappointed we couldn’t meet till I spotted her at a bar a year later and in the most un-Islamabadi move ever walked straight to her and said, “Hey!
+This girl was a unicorn!
+I was a little disappointed we couldn’t meet in person till I spotted her at a bar a year later.
+In the most un-Islamabadi move ever, I walked straight to her and said, “Hey!
 I’m Maryam, we spoke on e-mail, a year ago….”
-(Also, I recognize you from your LinkedIn photo…LOL) If I was in Pakistan, this girl would have side-glanced me out of the bar but Rafia being the lovely, open person that she is was like “OMG!
-Great!” and then we went for a ramen friend date a week later. <3
+(Also, I recognize you from your LinkedIn photo…LOL) If I was in Pakistan, this girl would have side-glanced me out of the bar but Rafia being the lovely, open person that she is, went for a ramen friend date with me a week later. <3

 I love this recipe because it’s a dish that was born in Rafia’s kitchen from her father recreating the flavors that brought him back home.
 When I asked him about the recipe, he said it was like chemistry, tinkering with it till it came together.
 It is the most perfect weeknight dinner and is best had with naan or roti but yes, you can also enjoy it with rice.
 Enjoy x

 - 2 medium-sized onions roughly chopped

 - 2 tbsp ginger paste

 - 1/2 tsp salt or salt to taste

 - 1- inch knob ginger julienned + extra for garnish